gsndr/MINDFUL_NET/index.md

 class MindfulNET.MINDFUL.MIDFUL_NET(dsConfig, autoencoderA=None,autoencoderN=None,model=None)
 ```
 ### Parameters:
-* **dsConfig**: a dictionary of parameters ds={'pathModels':'models/CICIDS2017/', 'testName' : 'CICIDS2017'} that indicate the path and the name of saved files and models
+* **dsConfig**: a dictionary of parameters dsConf = {'pathModels': 'models/AAGM17/', 'testName': 'AAGM17'} that indicate the path and the name of saved files and models
 * **autoencoderA**: path of learned autoencoder fo class with label 0
 * **autoencoderA**: path of learned autoencoder fo class with label 1
 * **model**: path of learned 1DCNN